 - 1. At first, collaboratives of districts, university-based teacher training institutions, and exclusive employee representatives will be seed grant funded to create 21st Century Professional Development Schools that build on the professional development schools currently in the State.
 These schools will be affiliated with the universities and organized and managed to provide state-of-the-art professional education for prospective teachers that reflects the best practices of the top-performing countries. - a.
-The professional development schools will be organized in a career ladder system with a work organization consistent with the description of high performance work organizations provided in the Commission report. - b.
-Those members of the school faculty serving as Professor Master Teachers on the career ladder will hold appointments as clinical faculty at the university and may teach in both institutions.
+The professional development schools will be organized in a career ladder system with a work organization consistent with the description of high performance work organizations provided in the Commission report.

-- c.
+- b.
+Those members of the school faculty serving as Professor Master Teachers on the career ladder will hold appointments as clinical or adjunct faculty at the university and may teach in both institutions. - c.
 The members of school faculty serving in the Lead Teacher and Master Teacher rungs of the career ladder will be responsible for designing the school's induction program for new teachers and mentoring new and struggling teachers.
-Districts will be responsible for making time available for Lead and Master Teachers to perform these roles, as described in Element 2i. - d.
+Districts will be responsible for making time available for Lead and Master Teachers to perform these roles, as described in Element 2i, during the normal work day as part of their professional responsibilities for which they are being compensated under the career ladder. - d.
 Both university faculty and district-based school faculty will be expected to be fully conversant with the policies and practices of professional development schools in the top-performing countries and to have the skills and knowledge needed to adapt those policies and practices to the needs of their own students. - 2.
 The State will make seed grant awards available to the strongest applicants in the first year of the collaborative.
 Future awards will be contingent on strong performance and implementation of the design laid out in the applications. - 3.
-These professional development schools will be public schools with student bodies reflecting the diversity of public schools in the State. - 4.
+These professional development schools will be public schools with student bodies reflecting the diversity of public schools in the State or, if not possible, the diversity of the geographic area in which the school is located. - 4.
 The State will make additional grants available in years 2 through 5 as word spreads and the initial grantees become proof points for the success of the effort. - 5.
 In year 5, an evaluation will be done.
 Results of the evaluation will determine whether to continue the competitive grant program or whether to require all institutions throughout the State to meet the grant criteria through legislation, with some modifications based on the experiences of the pilot program grantees.